 - Approved after the date of enactment of the Cures Act (December 13, 2016); and

 HHS, within its annual Public Health Emergency Medical Countermeasure Enterprise (PHEMCE) Strategic Implementation Plan, publishes a list of high-priority threats including those that the Secretary of Homeland Security determines to pose a material threat sufficient to affect national security.
 (In the PHEMCE Strategy and Implementation Plan 2022 (PDF, 540 KB), published in October 2022, high-priority threats are listed on page 8 in Box 1.)
 For additional information about whether or not a specific CBRN agent is an identified material threat for purposes of assessing whether an MCM may qualify for a PRV under section 565A(a)(4)(i) contact OCET.

 Although the material threat MCM PRV program is separate and distinct from FDA’s other PRV programs, FDA intends to implement the law consistently with implementation of the other PRV programs.
 In fact, some of the diseases listed under FDA’s Tropical Disease PRV program are also identified as material threats.
 (Note that the statute does not permit the same application to receive a voucher under more than one program.)

 FDA issued a draft guidance: Material Threat Medical Countermeasure Priority Review Vouchers (PDF, 174 KB) on January 17, 2018 to address MCM-specific issues.
 FDA has also issued guidance to address questions related to the Tropical Disease PRV program (PDF, 193 KB) and to the Rare Pediatric Disease PRV program.

-These vouchers are awarded to the sponsors of tropical disease, rare pediatric disease, or material threat MCM applications that meet all of the requirements of this program upon FDA approval of such applications.
+These vouchers are awarded to the sponsors of tropical disease, rare pediatric disease, or material threat MCM applications that meet all the requirements of this program and upon FDA approval of such applications.
 The amount of the fee for using a material threat MCM PRV is determined each FY based on the difference between the average cost incurred by FDA to review a human drug application designated as priority review in the previous FY, and the average cost incurred in the review of an application that is not subject to priority review in the previous FY.